kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ## Motivation

 Give Serverless users the ability to:
-- Separate configuration for function deployments and build jobs.
+- Separate configuration for Function deployments and build jobs.
 - Configure volume mounts for function subresources
 - Configure sidecars for function deployments (?)